 What if I am running late?

 We understand!
-While we would like for you to arrive no less than 5 minutes before class start to get yourself settled and ready for class, we do allow entry into most classes up to 5 minutes after posted class start time.
+While we would like for you to arrive no less than 5 minutes before class starts to get yourself settled and ready for class, we do allow entry into most classes up to 5 minutes after posted class start time.
 After that, it’s just too distracting for others and doesn’t give you enough time to properly prepare your body (or mind) for class.
 There is no late entry permitted for Restore + Nidra and Yin classes.
 We know traffic in this area can be tough (that’s being nice) so we have a number of classes with staggered start times in the evening – if you miss getting into one class, hopefully you can stay for the next one!

 What class should I take first?

 Most classes at our studio are appropriate for all levels and new students are encouraged to join a class that fits into their schedule.
-Especially good for newbies are our Gentle Flow and Align + Flow classes.
-The only classes we would recommend not trying out your very first time are Transform II, Transform III and Yin.
+Especially good for newbies are our Gentle and Align classes.
+The only classes we would recommend not trying out your very first time are Transform, Transform II and Yin.
 The best part of coming to class is that you will see all levels, bodies, and personalities in each class.
 Most classes will have a student who is familiar with the poses and the best way to learn is to glance around, see the pose, and find it in your own body.
 It is okay if you are not familiar with all of the poses, but do what you can and feel free to take a seat at any time.
 Our Beginner Series is designed to spend more time working through the poses.

 Every student that walks through our door has a different body and a different life story.
 All we expect of each of you is a willingness and openness to try yoga and the promise that you will listen to your own body.
 It truly does not matter what you “look like” when doing yoga, only what you are feeling.
 We encourage you all to listen to how you feel and modify your poses so that yoga feels good in your body!
 All of our teachers will help you to find modifications, but we need your help…only you know how you feel!

 Can I eat before practicing?